gossiperl/gossiperl-client-jvm/README.md

     CustomDigestField(String fieldName, Object value, String type, short fieldOrder)

-Where `fieldOrder` is a Thrift field order.
+Where `fieldOrder` is a Thrift field ID.

+### Reading custom digests

+To read a custom digest, assuming that this is the binary envelope data received via `forwarded` listener, it can be read in the following manner:

+    supervisor.read("expectedDigestType", binaryData, digestInfo);

+Where binary data is `byte[]` buffer of the notification and `digestInfo` has the same format as `digestData` as in the example above.

 ## Running tests